jundalisay/superbnetlify/content/en/research/indian/gospel/chapter-40.md

 says, by different paths people ultimately reach one and the same goal."
 MASTER (aside to Mahima): "You see, what I said was right, wasn't it?"
 MAHIMA: "Yes, sir.
 As you say, both paths are right."

 MASTER (pointing to Girish): "Haven't you noticed how deep his faith is?
 He forgot to eat his refreshments.
 Like a dog, he would have tom your throat if you hadn't accepted his view.
 But we have enjoyed the discussion.
 You two have known each other and I myself have learnt many things."

 The musician arrived with his party and sat in the middle of the room.
 He was waiting for a sign from Sri Ramakrishna to begin the kirtan.
 The master gave his permission.
 RAM (to the Master): "Please tell them what to sing."

-840Kirtan about Radha and Krishna
+{{< l a="Ramakrishna" >}}
-MASTER: "What shall I suggest?
+What shall I suggest?
 (After a little reflection) Well, let them sing the prelude to the union of Radha and Krishna."
+{{< /l >}}

 The musician sang:
 My Gora, my treasure, the jewel among men,
 Weeps as he chants Sri Radha's name